Dr Jack Fenner

 Isotope ratio analysis for archaeology and paleo-environmental estimation; Asian, Pacific, and North American archaeology; GIS, GPS and computer applications; Quantitative methods in archaeology; Faunal analysis; Human behavioral ecology; Human universals

 I am interested in applying technical and quantitative methods to archaeological materials and sites to better identify and understand past cultural responses to and drivers of change.
 Much of my current work involves using stable isotope analysis of organics from archaeological sites to investigate how people used the surrounding faunal landscape and to identify environmental constraints.
 I am also interested in spatial analysis both as a means of documenting sites and for investigating spatial aspects of cultures.
-In addition to research and teaching, I am the ANU Graduate Convener of Archaeology and Palaeoanthropology, supervise the ANH osteological comparative collection and archaeological material quarantine facilities, and am ANH representative on the CHL Education Committee.
+In addition to research and teaching, I serve on the ANU Archaeology Board of Studies, the CHL Education Committee, and the CAP Work Health and Safety committee.